saleor/saleor.io-learn/checkout/checkout-creation.md

 `Root` reads the local storage to get the token of a checkout.
 If the token exists, it fetches an existing checkout, otherwise it creates a new one and sets its token in the local storage.

-At this stage the checkout session exists in the application state as long as you don't refresh the page.
-We will make this session persisted between requests in the next sections.
+At this stage, the checkout session exists in the application state as long as you don't refresh the page.
+We will make this session persist between requests in the following sections.